Armagh Observatory: Instruments

-A Troughton refracting telescope of 2.5 inch aperture was installed in a dome in 1795.
-The telescope was manufactured by J & E Troughton of London, and is noted for its late 18th century brass metal work.
-This is also called the Troughton Equatorial Telescope, for having an equatorial mounting.
+A 2½ inch aperture refracting telescope by J & E Troughton was installed in a dome in 1795.
+The telescope was manufactured in London, and is noted for its late 18th century brass metal work.
+It is also known the Troughton Equatorial Telescope, for having an equatorial mounting.

 The observatory has an Earnshaw Regulator.
-It is a type of clock invented in 1791 by Thomas Earnshaw which was valued for its accuracy.
+It is an accurate type of clock invented in 1791 by Thomas Earnshaw.
 Earnshaw travelled with it to Armagh to set it up in the new Observatory.

 In the early 1800s it was reported to have a mural circle instrument.
 Another instrument at the observatory is a sunshine recorder.

 In the 1830s the observatory bought a 15-inch reflecting telescope from the Grubb Telescope Company.
-The telescope used a metal mirror mounted on an equatorial mount with clockwork-drive.
+The telescope used a speculum metal mirror mounted on an equatorial mount with clockwork-drive.

-In 1885, a ten-inch aperture objective lens telescope was installed, also a Grubb telescope.
+In 1885, a ten-inch aperture refracting telescope was installed, also by Grubb.
 This was installed in the Robinson dome.

-The observatory also has some meridian marks in the area, which look like stone arches that were used to mark the location of the meridian for astronomical instruments.
-There is also another that is an iron obelisk.
+Meridian marks can be found in the vicinity of the observatory, these look like stone arches, but were used to mark the location of the north-south line for the astronomical instruments.
+There is also another one in the form of an iron obelisk.
 The first meridian mark was built in 1793, and is in Tullyard, and it was used with the transit instrument.

 In 2005, two wide-angle cameras for a meteor detection systems were installed.